Editor: Samantha M. Derr

 Diversity: latina trans woman, m/f couple

 Deacon and Mishelle met when he helped her get the money and the papers to legally change her name.
-Deacon used to be a police officer but lost his job when he refused to act corrupt for a captain.
-After that they soon became good friends and Deacon lived in her garage.
+Deacon used to be a police officer but lost his job when he refused to act corruptly for a captain.
+After that, they soon became good friends and Deacon lived in her garage.

 Mishelle works as a prostitute, does social work and is a CI for the local police.
-Her life is not safe and she knows it.
-When her friend is kidnapped she gets really dangerous.
-(Honestly she was scary and I love it!)
+Her life is not always safe and she knows it.
+So she makes sure she knows how to defend herself.

 The ending is very nice and I think I found my new OTP ❤ 4.5/5 Stars